Go To Namecheap.com

 graphic displaying different international locations on globe

-Multi-domain certificates are used on websites that have a number of different domains, related or not, or have similar domains registered in different countries.
+Multi-domain certificates are used on websites with multiple domains, related or unrelated, or with similar domains registered in different countries.

 A Multi-domain SSL Certificate can secure your main domain as well as several SAN (Subject Alternative Name) domain names in one Certificate.